Philip Orin Parmelee

 Philip Orin Parmelee (March 8, 1887 – June 1, 1912) was an American aviation pioneer trained by the Wright brothers and credited with several early world aviation records and "firsts" in flight.
 He turned a keen interest in small engines into employment with the Wright Company in its early years and was one of several young pilots hired by the Wright brothers to demonstrate and publicize the capabilities of their airplanes.
 Because of his youth, blond good looks, and daring reputation, Parmelee had the nickname "Skyman" attributed to him.

 Among the feats credited to Parmelee are the first commercial flight of an airplane, establishing a world cross-country speed record, holding the world flying endurance record, piloting the first aircraft to drop a bomb, conducting the first military reconnaissance flight, and piloting the first aircraft involved in the world's first parachute jump.

 Parmelee was killed in the crash of an airplane he was piloting at an exhibition in Yakima, Washington, when turbulence flipped the airplane upside down.
-But this was not a strange thing to happen; he had 7 recorded plane crashes in his career, including 3 in his hometown of Matherton, Michigan, including 1 into his dad's sawmill and 2 in the river behind his dad's sawmill.
+But this was not a strange thing to happen; he had seven recorded plane crashes in his career, including one into his father's sawmill and two into the river behind it.